Alice Gomni Alher, radio announcer and producer in Niger.

 Gender equality is achieved when women and men, girls and boys, have equal rights, conditions, opportunities and power to shape their own lives and affect society.
 In Sweden gender equality within development cooperation is a part of Sweden's Policy for Global Development and has been a thematic priority since 2007.

-The Swedish aid policy framework clearly states that gender equality remains a priority and that development cooperation should be characterised by a consistent gender perspective.
-Women are highlighted as a priority target group in all cooperation strategies and in the newly developed results strategies.
+Women are a priority target group in all cooperation strategies and in the newly developed results strategies.

 Gender equality reduces poverty